August Krumholz: Biography

-In addition to schools, he built the Dumba-Villa in Liezen, for the industrialist, Nikolaus Dumba (demolished 1960), and the City Museum in Aussig.
+In addition to schools, he built the Dumba-Villa in Liezen, for the industrialist, Nikolaus Dumba (demolished 1960), and the Municipal Museum of Ústí nad Labem.

 Despite his successes, he gradually withdrew from his profession during the 1880s and became a land owner, joining the Bauernvereins (Farmers' Association) in his father's hometown and introducing Anti-Semitic ideas, derived from the works of Georg von Schönerer.
 After 1893, he was based in Budapest, where he owned a construction company that provided supplies for the Austro-Hungarian Army.
 He later moved the company to Vienna, where it went bankrupt in 1906.
 Two years after that, he opened another architectural studio.

 Within a few weeks, the Kronen Zeitung, Austria's largest newspaper, reported that he and his mistress had been arrested in Paris on charges of espionage.
 According to them, he had been in correspondence with Henri Julliot, a designer for the French firm of Lebaudy Frères, had become interested in their airship, the Patrie, and was in possession of material relating to its construction.
 The charges were apparently dismissed, following Julliot's intervention, but he was expelled from France.

 He largely disappeared after that point.
-The last time he was mentioned in the press was on June 14, 1914.
+The last time he was mentioned in the press was on 14 June 1914.
 His date and place of death are unknown.